-- (A) This schedule includes the federal award activity of the Youngstown Community School under programs of the federal government for the fiscal year ended June 30, 2020 and is prepared in accordance with the cash basis of accounting.
-The information on this schedule is prepared in accordance with the requirements of Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance).
-Because the schedule presents only a selected portion of the operations of the Youngstown Community School, it is not intended to and does not present the financial position, changes in net position, or cash flows of the Youngstown Community School. - (B) CFR Section 200.414 of the Uniform Guidance allows a non-federal entity that has never received a negotiated indirect cost rate to charge a de minimis rate of 10% of modified total direct costs to indirect costs.
-The School has not elected to use the 10% de minimis indirect cost rate. - $(C) \qquad \quad \text{OAKS did not assign pass-through numbers for fiscal year 2020.}$ - (D) Commingled with state and local revenue from sales of breakfasts and lunches; assumed expenditures were made on a first-in, first-out basis. - (E) Federal regulations require schools to obligate certain federal awards by June 30.
-However, with the Ohio Department of Education's consent, School District's can transfer unobligated amounts to the subsequent fiscal year or a similar program.
-During fiscal year 2020, the Youngstown Community School, with the Ohio Department of Education's consent, transferred from Supporting Effective Instruction (CFDA#84.367) to Title I Grants to Local Educational Agencies (CFDA#84.010).
+The accompanying Schedule of Expenditures of Federal Awards (the Schedule) includes the federal award activity of the Youngstown Community School under programs of the federal government for the fiscal year ended June 30, 2021 and is prepared in accordance with the cash basis of accounting.
+The information on this Schedule is prepared in accordance with the requirements of Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance).
+Because the Schedule presents only a selected portion of the operations of the Youngstown Community School, it is not intended to and does not present the financial position, or changes in net position or cash flows of the Youngstown Community School.
+Such expenditures are recognized following cost principles contained in Uniform Guidance wherein certain types of expenditures may or may not be limited to as to reimbursement.